Attio vs. Clarify

 Which platform is best for a startup with fewer than 20 employees?

 Both Attio and Clarify are designed for this stage.
 Choose Attio if your team is technical and wants to build a custom CRM structure.
 Choose Clarify if you want AI to handle CRM admin so you can focus on selling.
-Clarify's unlimited-seat model at $50/month makes it the more affordable option for growing teams that don't want per-seat costs.
+Clarify's unlimited-seat model at $50/month makes it the more affordable option for growing teams that want to avoid per-seat costs.

 Which platform has the best conversation intelligence?